 Trauma is so often assumed to be an individualised experience.
-The true cost of trauma is however much higher as the relatives of those suffering with trauma also experience the impact of the phenomenon.
-Trauma provokes ill health, it disrupts family relationships, it impairs functioning, it leads to substance abuse and in some cases when grief becomes intolerable, leads to suicide.
+The true cost of trauma is however much higher as the relatives of those suffering from trauma also experience the impact of the phenomenon.
+Trauma provokes ill health, disrupts family relationships, impairs functioning, leads to substance abuse, and in some cases when grief becomes intolerable, leads to suicide.
 This course brings together an experienced team of academics and practitioners in order to address the complexity of trauma and investigate the means through which both the individual and society can be relieved of its impact.

-- Candidates without an NFQ level 8 award are eligible to apply, subject to the approval of the programme Academic Director, if s/he can demonstrate at least three years’ professional experience in a related field – examples include (but are not restricted to) therapeutic practice, community work/engagement experience, government/policy experience and medical/para-medical experience
+- Candidates without an NFQ level 8 award are eligible to apply, subject to the approval of the programme Academic Director if they can demonstrate at least three years professional experience in a related field – examples include (but are not restricted to) therapeutic practice, community work/engagement experience, government/policy experience and medical/para-medical experience

 - English Language Requirement: All applicants whose first language is not English must have attained IELTS Level 6.5 or the equivalent TOEFL score with no individual section lower than 6.0

-- To engage productively and successfully with the content, basic technical computer skills such as familiarity with word processing, web browsing, and email -recommended.
+- To engage productively and successfully with the content, basic technical computer skills such as familiarity with word processing, web browsing, and email are recommended.

 Fees and Costs

 NOTE: Partial payment will be collected after you have been accepted to the course.

 For further information on fees and financial supports please click here.

 How Do I Apply